vishwajit-tiwari/MQTT/Mosquitto/README.md

   - topic: test

 - Save all these details
-- Now we have enter topic name: test
+- Now we have to enter topic name: test

 ### For More info
 [mosquitto_Auth](https://mosquitto.org/documentation/authentication-methods/)